 There are over 3.5 billion daily searches on Google alone.

-Search even affects the big giants like Amazon, as 18% more shoppers will choose Google to look for their product rather than go directly to the website.
+Organic search even affects the big giants like Amazon, as 18% more shoppers will choose Google to look for their product rather than go directly to the website.

 You don’t just need to get ranked on search engines.
 You need to get your result to the top.

-SEO (Search Engine Optimisation) is what makes it happen.
+SEO (search engine optimisation) is what makes it happen.

-SEO stands for Search Engine Optimisation and is split into two main categories:
+SEO is split into two main categories: